 Home improvement agencies

 Another option may be home improvement agencies.
 If you’re older, disabled or on a low income, they could provide a handyperson service to carry out work for you.

 Visit Foundations to search for a local handyperson service

-The kinds of adaptation you can get depend on your circumstances.
-You can ask your council's social services department to carry out a care and support assessment.
+You can ask the council's social services department to carry out a care and support assessment.

-Social services will look at how you cope with day-to-day living and recommend help or equipment that might make life easier for you.
+Social services will look at how you cope with day-to-day living and recommend support, equipment or adaptations that might make life easier for you.

-If it is not possible for you to stay in your home, you may need to consider moving to:
+If it's not possible for you to stay in your home, you may need to consider moving to:

 - a specially adapted property

 Getting adaptations done may only be a worthwhile option if you have a longer-term tenancy.
 Most council and housing association tenants have longer-term tenancies.

 It may not be worth adapting your home if you have a short-term tenancy agreement such as an assured shorthold tenancy.
 Most private tenants have this tenancy type.